Tesla Technology

 The Netherlands: First EU Approval

 The Netherlands' RDW (Rijksdienst voor het Wegverkeer — the Dutch vehicle authority) worked with Tesla on the type-approval process for FSD Supervised through late 2025 and into 2026.
-Approval was granted in February 2026, with Tesla Europe announcing activation on February 12 via @teslaeurope on X: "Now in Netherlands 🇳🇱".
+Tesla Europe announced activation on February 12, 2026 via @teslaeurope on X: "Now in Netherlands 🇳🇱".
+The RDW formally granted Extended Type Approval on March 4, 2026 — the official regulatory milestone.
+Full UN-R-171 type approval (enabling broader EU mutual recognition) is expected on April 10, 2026 — the March 20 target was not met, with RDW confirming April 10.

 Why the Netherlands first?
 Several factors: